pantheon-systems/documentation/source/content/ssh-keys.md

 ### Clone Your Site Code

+You can use your Dev environment to clone your site code to your workstation:

-1. In your Terminal environment, copy the **SSH clone URL** from the **Connection Info** of any site's Dev environment to clone your site code to your workstation.
+1. Use Terminal to copy the **SSH clone URL** from the site's **Connection Info**.

-1. If prompted, enter the passphrase you set above.
+1. Enter the passphrase you set above, if prompted.

 ## Remove SSH Key from Pantheon

 ### Revoke SSH Key from Pantheon - New Dashboard

-To revoke a key, go to the **SSH Keys** tab of your **User Profile's** [Personal Settings](/guides/new-dashboard/personal-settings) page.
-Click the **Revoke** button next to the key you want to remove:
+1. Go to the **SSH Keys** tab of your **User Profile's** [Personal Settings](/guides/new-dashboard/personal-settings) page to revoke a key.

+1. Click the **Revoke** button next to the key you want to remove:

 ![Revoke SSH Key](../images/dashboard/remove-ssh-key.png)

 ### Remove SSH Key from Pantheon - Classic Dashboard

-To delete a key, go to the **<span class="glyphicons glyphicons-cogwheel"></span> Account** tab of your User Dashboard and click **SSH Keys**.
-Click the **Remove** button next to the key you want to delete:
+1. Go to the **<span class="glyphicons glyphicons-cogwheel"></span> Account** tab of your User Dashboard and click **SSH Keys**.

+1. Click the **Remove** button next to the key you want to delete:

 ![Delete SSH Key](../images/dashboard/remove-ssh-key.png)

 ### Site Access After Removing Keys

-If you have active sites and no keys remaining, you can still access the sites.
+ You can still access the sites if you have active sites and no keys remaining.
 Make site changes via SFTP or Git using your account password to authenticate.
 If you sign in through Google and haven't defined a password, you can set one on the [Reset Password](https://dashboard.pantheon.io/reset-password) page.

 ## Troubleshooting